albertoruibal/carballo/readme.md

 * Simple and clear code
 * Cute drag and drop Java Applet GUI, to fit in web sites
 * Includes also a great GWT interface by Lukas Laag
-* Maven source code organization
+* Gadle source code organization
 * JUnit used for testing, multiple test suites provided (Perft, BT2630, LCTII, WAC, etc.)
 * Based on Bitboards (not so complicated as other people say)
 * State-of-the-art magic bitboard move generator (doubles the basic move generator speed!), also code for magic number generation